 Fine motor play is essential in the early childhood classroom.
 Toddlers and preschoolers should be provided engaging ways to play while simultaneously strengthening their fine motor skills.
-Our ocean theme sensory and fine motor invitation to play is the perfect way to motivate children to work their hand muscles as they explore!
+Our ocean theme sensory and fine motor invitation to play is the perfect way to motivate children to work on their hand eye coordination as they explore!

 Disclosure: Amazon links are included below.

-This activity is inspired by Fun at Home with Kids’ Magic Foaming Treasure Stars.
+This great fine motor activity is inspired by Fun at Home with Kids’ Magic Foaming Treasure Stars.
 We added bonus fine motor practice by asking our kids to use our squeeze bottles!

 You will need: